verdaccio/website/website/translated_docs/pt-BR/best-practices.md

 ### Using public packages from npmjs.org

-If some package doesn't exist in the storage, server will try to fetch it from npmjs.org.
-If npmjs.org is down, it serves packages from cache pretending that no other packages exist. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.
+If a package doesn't exist in the storage, the server will try to fetch it from npmjs.org.
+If npmjs.org is down, it serves packages from the cache pretending that no other packages exist. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if the client requests the same thing a second time it can be served without asking npmjs.org for it.

 **Exemplo:**

-If you successfully request `express@4.0.1` from this server once, you'll be able to do it again (with all it's dependencies) anytime even if npmjs.org is down.
-Entretanto `express@4.0.0` não será baixado até que seja realmente necessário para alguém.
-And if npmjs.org is offline, this server would say that only `express@4.0.1` (only what's in the cache) is published, but nothing else.
+If you successfully request `express@4.0.1` from the server once, you'll be able to do it again (with all of it's dependencies) any time, even if npmjs.org is down.
+Though note that `express@4.0.0` will not be downloaded until it's actually needed by somebody.
+And if npmjs.org is offline, the server will say that only `express@4.0.1` (what's in the cache) is published, but nothing else.

 ### Override public packages